tt-embodied/chatscript-tmlanguage/README.md

   * Make your changes either in the the JSON or YAML file
   * Compile the file into an actual tmLanguage property list with `CTRL+B` or `Tools/Build With...`
   * Make sure that both JSON and YAML are up-to-date
+  * Make sure that `grammars/ChatScript.cson` is up to date
   * Pull request!

 ### Refs